-- Assess reserve adequacy with traditional and the IMF ARA metric. - ► Assess external balance position with EBA and EBA-lite methodologies. - Construct systems for early warning of currency crises using data on nominal exchange rates and international reserves. - ► Describe the exchange rate regime choice and how country-specific features could influence the choice.
+- Assess reserve adequacy with traditional and the IMF ARA metric. - Assess external balance position with EBA and EBA-lite methodologies. - Construct systems for early warning of currency crises using data on nominal exchange rates and international reserves. - ► Describe the exchange rate regime choice and how country-specific features could influence the choice. - ► Describe the exchange rate regime choice and how country-specific features could influence the choice.